| Overview: Apart from verbal-language communication, there is another important

 speech speed and taking a turn in the conversation are affected

+by different time perception.
 Time perception differs in various cultures, which can create

 misunderstandings if a person is unaware of the cultural differences.